glitchdoescode/ai-interviewer/progress-report.md

 3. Add unit tests for the code execution and feedback systems
 4. Consider adding support for more programming languages
 5. Optimize performance of code execution with timeouts and resource limits
+6. Review and implement explicit job role checks (potentially by adding `requires_coding: bool` to `JobRole` model in `server.py` and using it in `AIInterviewer._determine_interview_stage`) before initiating coding challenges.
+7. Solidify and document the data transfer mechanism: frontend must send detailed coding results (summary from `/api/coding/submit`) in the `message` field of `ChallengeCompleteRequest` to `AIInterviewer.continue_after_challenge` for the AI to provide specific, informed feedback.

 ### Implemented Features & Enhancements